Skip to content

 3Use a Strong Password and Consider Windows Hello

-Using a strong, unique password for your Windows 11 PC is vital because it acts as the key to your computer, preventing unauthorized access and making it much harder for attackers to guess or crack.
+Using a strong, unique password for your Windows 11 PC is vital because it’s the main key to your computer.
+It stops people from getting in without permission and makes it much harder for hackers to guess or break into your system.

 What happens when you use a strong password?
 It becomes much harder for attackers to guess or crack your password, keeping your system secure.